anpavlov/digit-recognition/README.md

 2. Run digit_recog.py.
 To train on start, just type:

         python digit_recog.py

+    After training is finished, input a save name.
+It will proceed to digit recognition.

 3. If you want to load neuron data from a file (which is automatically saved in the `data/` directory after every training session):

         python digit_recog.py data/your_data_file